-Shower facilities are located in the Physical Education building, email email@example.com if you would like access and you are signed up with smartride.org.
-You must be signed up for the current incentive program with smartride.org to get shower access and report your daily commuting.
+Shower facilities are located in the Physical Education building, email firstname.lastname@example.org or visit the Cage in the PE Building next to the restrooms.
+You must be a current staff or student to get shower access and report your daily commuting.

 Location of skateboard racks at the Campus Bike Shop and the Library; bring your own lock or buy one at the Campus Store.

 Check out bike routes from downtown Santa Barbara to SBCC.

 SBCC encourages electric and hybrid vehicles.
 Read about the Commute Program in SBCC's student newspaper The Channels.
 Staff can get setup as a SBCC District Driver to use the SBCC Commuter Program hybrid or electric vehicle.

 SBCC Commute is a program supporting the colleges' Transportation Demand Management Plan (TDMP) and the Districts Sustainability Plan.
 SBCC is commited to the betterment of health and sustainability in our community.

 Since 2014 through 2020, the SBCC Commute program had reduced Single Occupied Vehicle